lammps/lammps/doc/src/Developer_atom.rst

-The `Atom` class contains all kinds of flags and counters about atoms in the system and that includes pointers to **all** per-atom properties availabel for atoms.
+The `Atom` class contains all kinds of flags and counters about atoms in the system and that includes pointers to **all** per-atom properties available for atoms.
 However, only a subset of these pointers are non-NULL and which those are depends on the atom style.
 For each atom style there is a corresponding `AtomVecXXX` class derived from the `AtomVec` base class, where the XXX indicates the atom style.
 This